run2bizdocs/documentation/en-us/docs/4biz-helium/processes/event/use/view-event.md

 1. Access the functionality through the main menu Processes \> Event Management
     \> Event;

+2 The User will be able to filter the events by:

+.
+Tool : Nagios,Zabbix, Inventory, Global Business
+.
+Classification: Information, Warning, Exception, UpDown, Unknown .
+Status : Logged, Archived, Running
+.
+Host
+.
+Managed
+.
+Start Date
+.
+Final date

+!!! faq "Do you know..."

+    tool facilitate the classification of events by type and required actions
+    For example: filtering events as information (batch job completed on time) alerts,warning alerts, exception alerts

+3. the system willl create a Grid with all events (Archived / Logged / Running)  with the follow Information:
+.
+Occurrence ID
+.
+Classification
+.
+Tool
+.
+Date / Time
+.
+Category
+.
+Host
+.
+Managed
+.
+Priority
+.
+Status

-2. Click on the event you want and then on the button “Open”.
+4. Click on the event you want and then on the button “Open”.

 Related
 -----------